emmanueluche/dune_imperium_uprising_4/Manual.md

 ## Setup (Page 4)

-- A Place the game board in your play area (with the side shown face up), and then place the following components on it:
+- A. Place the game board in your play area (with the side shown face up), and then place the following components on it:

-- A1 Place the Shield Wall token in the marked area below the Spice Reﬁnery board space.
+- A1.
+Place the Shield Wall token in the marked area below the Spice Reﬁnery board space.

-- A2 Place the four Alliance tokens on the marked areas of the Faction's Inﬂuence tracks (Emperor, Spacing Guild, Bene Gesserit, and Fremen).
+- A2.
+Place the four Alliance tokens on the marked areas of the Faction's Inﬂuence tracks (Emperor, Spacing Guild, Bene Gesserit, and Fremen).

-- B Create A Conﬂict Deck: Separate the Conﬂict cards by their backs: Conﬂict I, Conﬂict II, and Conﬂict III.
+- B. Create A Conﬂict Deck: Separate the Conﬂict cards by their backs: Conﬂict I, Conﬂict II, and Conﬂict III.

 Shuffle the four Conﬂict III cards and place all of them face down in the marked area of the game board.